httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 H4sIAItWyFwC/6tWSlSyUlAypANQqgUAREcqfG0AAAA=
 ~~~
-{: title="Request containing a gzip-encoded JSON object"}
+{: title="Request containing a gzip-encoded JSON object" #ex-put-gz}

-Now the same content conveys a malformed JSON object, because the request does
+Removing the content coding from the same request
-not indicate a content coding.
+causes the content to become malformed.

 ~~~ http-message
 PUT /entries/1234 HTTP/1.1